yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 The following steps are very similar to what was done in the previous task with the exception that you are now creating the test environment

-1. Right-click the project in Solution Explorer and choose "Deploy" and then "New...."
+1. Right-click the project in Solution Explorer and choose "Deploy" and then "New..."

     ![In Solution Explorer, TailspinToysAzureResourceTemplate is selected, a submenu has New selected and highlighted, and another submenu has Deploy highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image40.png "Choosing New and Deploy")